 "Understanding the role of policy is critical to being able to anticipate future developments in technology.
 Today's managers need to know and understand how policy and technology work together at every stage of their career if they want to excel."

-- Professor Dr. Alan R. Shark
+- Professor Alan R. Shark